luyadev/luya.io/docs/guide/ngrest/model.md

 ## CRUD Relation Tabs

 Sometimes it is useful and common to directly manage relational data inside the current NgRest CRUD.
-Therefore we have created something called `\luya\admin\ngrest\base\NgRestModel::ngRestRelations()`.
+Therefore we have created something called <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestRelations" />.
 Inside this method you can define relations which are also based on the NgRest concept.

 ```php
 public function ngRestRelations()